ads40788/EnforcerSpecialization/README.md

 Please cite if using:

 Sirianni, A.D., 2019.
-The Social Structure of Stigmatized Careers (Doctoral dissertation, PhD Thesis.
+The Social Structure of Stigmatized Careers (Doctoral dissertation, PhD Thesis).
 Ithaca, NY: Cornell University.
-Available at: https://ecommons. cornell. edu/handle/1813/67718